na-na-hi/renget/archive/chrprompt2.md

 >Booker: Aside from supporting Sneasel in missions, I work as Macom’s assistant, helping out with cartography.
 I’ve also been working on these... notebooks and pamphlets, full of info about dungeons, to help guild members prepare for missions.
 Porygon2 has been really helpful.
 It—I mean, h-he—has a lot of data.
 It’s outdated, but still useful.
 Oh, a-and I also help other people with missions, sometimes.
 If Sneasel is busy, and I have no other work to do, sometimes I wait by the mission board and offer to join other teams or guild members.
 I can’t fight very well, but I can give them advice, manage their items, and use a couple buffing moves.

 **Former humans**, What's the one thing you missed the most from the human world?
+>Makuhita: My friends and family.
+I'm worried about my little brother in particular.
+I know he's in college now, but he was never the best at standing up for himself.
 **Guildmons**, Let's say a fellow guild member messed up on their mission, big time, and then the client confronts you about it.
 Would you tell them the truth or would you cover for them?

 ##->**Pair Questions**<-